junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 	mentioning the way sequencing is done on this there could be other issues with trying to load existing files.
 This is why 'No Save' is recommended.

--Coming from Mirage Saloon Act 1 Knuckles Mania Mode to Mirage Saloon Act 2 Encore or coming from
-	Mirage Saloon Act 1 Knuckles Mania Mode as Tails to Mirage Saloon Act 2 Mania Mode or Encore is likely to have you stuck slightly in the ground at the start of Act 2.
-The collision here is favorable, so you can just mash jump and you'll get out or just hit restart.

 -Knuckles can make it into the Heavy Rider fight quite naturally in Encore Mode Lava Reef Act 2.
 When
 	the game tries to play his transition animation, after the act, Knuckles will just continually walk into the wall at the edge of the arena.
 Since cutscene skip exists in this version of the game, just hit start and you will head to the next zone.

--Going from Green Hill Act 1 Encore Mode to Green Hill Act 2 Mania Mode causes the color palettes to
-	become blended for some reason, you should still be able to tell the background changed and that the level is the Encore or Mania Mode version as the level starts.

 -Cheat Engine uses lua for some strange reason as it's scripting language, so this is what the
 	randomizer is written in.
 Lua has notoriously bad random functions.
 I have taken some steps